gordyu/cal-service-trevor-nelson/README.md

 Webpack: npm run react-dev
 ```

+#### Seeing Data in Postman

-load up 127.0.0.1:3000/api/listings/1/reservations in Postman to see example data being returned at /:id
+load up a 'GET' request to 127.0.0.1:3000/api/listings/1/reservations in Postman to see example data being returned at /:id